noahzemlin/Honey-Ducklings/README.md

 This is the code for the Honey Ducklings team as part of MIT Battlecode 2024 https://battlecode.org/

+## Version 8

+Added splitting the group into two under circumstances where lots of flags are captured.

 ## Version 7

 Finally remembered to actually choose upgrades.
 Our upgrade path will be attacking > healing > capturing.